WordPress/gutenberg/components/code-editor/README.md

 - Type: `string`
 - Required: Yes

+### focus

+Whether or not the code editor should be focused.

+- Type: `boolean`
+- Required: No

 ### onChange

 The function called when the user has modified the source code via the